NinadKavimandan/what-to-watch/README.md

 May be (?)
 The movie Yay-ed by everyone would be indicator that y'all want to watch it right?
 The app will present an option to everyone again that first common "Yay" is found.
 You can either confirm, or choose "start over".
 If anyone of you clicks on "start over", its a start-over.
 And this will probably lead to the same loop, just in a fancier way.

+## when will this be ready?

+No clue.
+Barely started.
+But will keep you guys posted!